someparty/someparty/source/articles/2019-08-04-falling-down-the-stairs-of-your-smile.html.markdown

 [Watch: Hellbent - "King" @ YouTube](https://youtu.be/tT_pA-S-mo0 "#")

-Low-fi art-punk group [Deliluh](https://deliluh.bandcamp.com/) recently shared a live clip of the song "Freeloader Feast," recorded at the Museum Of Contemporary Art in Toronto.
+Lo-fi art-punk group [Deliluh](https://deliluh.bandcamp.com/) recently shared a live clip of the song "Freeloader Feast," recorded at the Museum Of Contemporary Art in Toronto.
 It captures the band performing at the June release show for their [Telephone Explosion](https://www.telephoneexplosion.com/)-released EP *Oath of Intent*.
 The footage was filmed and edited by Ryan Hage.

 This is also another reminder to set aside a few minutes to watch *Somewhere Else* if you haven't yet.
 Deliluh were central to the documentary short by directors [Colin Medley](https://www.colinmedley.com/) and [Maria Todorov-Topouzov](https://mariatt.net/).
 It features the community of bands making use of non-traditional venues in Toronto, primarily featuring the Owls Club, as the city copes with a loss of traditional performance spaces.
 You can find it at [Vimeo](https://vimeo.com/332967020).